arturkachur01/data_base_application/README.md

 # Step 3-5

-See create.py, instert_data.py, query_data.py, recommendations.py, test_app.py files, where the detailed comments are added to justify and explain the data schema design, queries, data inserted, and unit tests.
+See create.py, instert_data.py, query_data.py, recommendations.py, test_app.py code in the bottom of README.md file, where the detailed comments are added to justify and explain the data schema design, queries, data inserted, and unit tests.

 # Advanced Database Features and Best Practices